Bang Pla Soi: History

 The area has been an important trading location on the eastern coastline since ancient times, it was notable for its location in the centre of the ocean trading route between India and ancient civilizations like Greeks, Romans and Arabs as well as ancient China, and an abundance of natural resources including plants and herbs.
 Bang Pla Soi was also located near other important cities such as Phaya Re, an important trading post for forest products and wood; Phra Rot, where the products were sent at the internal harbour; and finally coastal Sri Phalo where they were exported.
 Trade continued in this manner until the Ayutthaya period, sometime around the 13th–14th century, when the main coastal trading hub was relocated to Bang Pla Soi.
 When sediment made parts of the Bang Pakong river shallower, the coastal settlement of Sri Phalo experienced a decline in its importance and economy during the 1300s.
 As a result, some of the town's residence moved to Bang Pla Soi.
 Evidence of the prosperity of Bang Pla Soi that can still be seen is Wat Yai Intharam, an ancient Buddhist house of worship built since the late Ayutthaya period, with an ordination hall shaped like a junk's curve.

 During the King Rama III's reign in the early Rattanakosin period, many Chinese immigrated to settle in Bang Pla Soi, making this place more lively and important.
 According to the records of the French missionary Jean-Baptiste Pallegoix in 1854, Bang Pla Soi was a community of about 6,000 Thai and Chinese people.

-Eventually, Bang Pla Soi, Bang Phra and Bang Lamung districts formed Chonburi province as know it at present.
+Eventually, Bang Pla Soi, Bang Phra and Bang Lamung districts formed the current Chonburi province.

 In 1915, the Governor of Chonburi Praya Prasaisuradach founded Chonkanyanukoon School, which opened in 1917 as a co-ed school.
 However, the Ministry of Education forced the school to split into single sex schools in 1931.